ConnectWithNoor/learning-genai/readme.md

 ### 6 langchain-rags

 - Directory contains the explanation of Langchain, it's importance, and how to use it.
 The directory has a `readme.md` file that contains all the important concepts.
 Also, the code snippets can also be found inside the directory.

+### 7 huggingface

+- Directory contains the explanation of Huggingface, it's importance, and how to use it.
+The directory has a `readme.md` file that contains all the important concepts.
+Also, the code snippets can also be found inside the directory.